Painter’s Insurance: When the First Coat Isn’t Enough

 You should always ask for proof of insurance from your subcontractors before hiring them.
 And request to be added as an additional insured on your subcontractor’s policies, as this gives you extra protection if a claim is filed against you because of the subcontractor’s work.

-When your subcontractors have their own insurance, you can protect yourself, your clients, and your business from potential lawsuits and losses.
+When your subcontractors have their own insurance, you can help cover yourself, your clients, and your business from potential lawsuits and losses.

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.